 “The success of a civil engineer lies in applying the appropriate STEM knowledge to solve a practical problem in a team environment.
 Problems can vary from providing drinking water to the community or building a bridge on a difficult site.
 At the school level, this calls for a thorough understanding of the STEM concepts and having an open mind to find opportunities within your school or community to put these technical skills into practice.”

-It’s never too early for you to start building your professional networks.
-Connecting with industry can work to your advantage – and don’t be afraid to ask plenty of questions.
+It’s never too early to start building your professional networks.
+Connecting with industry can work to your advantage.
+And don’t be afraid to ask plenty of questions.

 “Asking the right questions in the classroom and exploring the practicality of the STEM concepts guide students to the “why” and “how” of a problem.
 It’s not always about getting the right answer.
 Rather, questioning the problem itself is important, which helps to understand the main concepts.